Medicaid Lookback Articles

 Can someone explain what the 5-year "look-back" period for Medicaid is?

-An elder law attorney answers the question: what is the 5 year look-back period for Medicaid, and how does it relate to a gift?3 Comments
+What is the 5 year look-back period for Medicaid, and how does it relate to a gift?3 Comments

 Can I hide money from Medicaid, so mom can leave her kids an inheritance?